Why This law matters

 Publishing gender pay‑gap metrics is only the first step.
 If the report reveals a gender pay gap of 5 % or more in any category of workers that cannot be justified by objective, gender‑neutral criteria, and the employer fails to close the gap within six months, the company must conduct a Joint Pay Assessment.
 A JPA is essentially a pay‑equity audit carried out in cooperation with workers’ representatives and must:

 JPAs are labour‑intensive and expose employers to scrutiny.
-Performing an internal pay‑equity analysis before 2026 can help organisations address issues early and avoid mandatory JPAs once the directive is in force.
+Performing an internal pay‑equity analysis now helps organisations address issues early and avoid mandatory JPAs as the directive takes effect.

 5. Enforcement and Sanctions